Organic Search Engine Optimization

 One of the best times to perform keyword research for SEO is before you actually start building a website.
 A website built to be have a strong keyword structure will perform better in the long run.
 However, any website can benefit from keyword research and onsite website optimization.
 In fact, pretty much anything that is produced to be online including press release, blog posts, articles, or even social media campaigns can benefit from keyword research.

 Optimizing a website for the search engines will help your website be found by the people looking for it.
 A website built to be have a strong keyword structure will perform better in the long run.
 SEO for your website will help bring in organic SEO traffic by helping your site rank higher in relevant search results.
 The same overall plan for your site can help shape the rest of your online campaigns including back linking and social media.
-For a portfolio of some completed website design please check out this page.

 A back link is any website link that links back to your website.
 When another site links to a page of your content, they are essentially telling Google that they find value on your site.
 They are also telling their audience that they find value in your site and the link back provided that connection so people can follow the link back to your site.
 In a very basic way, back links help build traffic as they are like little road maps that send people to your website.
 Kind of like road maps pointing the way.